RV'ing in Ontario Parks

 In cases where an RV is towing a second vehicle and the RV remains stationary on the campsite, normally no additional vehicle parking permit is required for the campsite.

 Keeping a neat and garbage-free campsite is just as important while camping in an RV.
 Be sure to secure all food, coolers and highly-scented products.
 Bears will go through screens and canvas.
 Garbage and recycle containers are located at the entrance to most campgrounds.
-For more information on visiting bear country visit the Ministry of Natural Resources and Forestry Bear Wise site.
+For more information on being a 'bear wise' visitor please visit this site.

 Your valid camping permit allows you free access to other nearby parks for day trip explorations.
 Also a seasonal permit is an excellent way to gain entry to provincial parks for the day while en route travelling throughout Ontario.